Friday, February 6, 2009

 In last week’s post we considered how Heywood presents the “realities” of love and marriage in comparison to Whately’s advice to husbands and wives.
 In the critical readings for this week, Orlin and Bynum led us to consider how the home was key agent in maintaining a social and familial order.
 We saw too that resistance to its demands was a difficult business.
 Individuals might threaten the home, but in both main plot and underplot of AWKK, it demands to be reconstituted, sometimes at great sacrifice.
 Given the power it exerts, it is not surprising to find the household so richly represented in Heywood’s tragedy; we might even say that the food, the objects, the furnishings, etc. that make up the home also make it the most fleshed-out character in the play.
 In this blog we will consider whether the force of goods is a force of good, while bearing in mind Bynum’s argument about how asceticism allowed women to shirk the demands of marriage and household.

-The Christian Mans Closet, a child-rearing manual from 1581:
+The first text we will consider is The Christian Mans Closet, a child-rearing manual from 1581:

 In the following passages, Barthélemy Batt prescribes the proper eating habits of daughters: